You are here

 The following procedures will apply to involuntary medical leaves:

-• Prior to placing a student on involuntary medical leave, the Vice President for Student Affairs, Senior Director of Student Affairs - Student Retention & Sucecss, and the Senior Director of Student Affairs - Health & Counseling Services will make an assessment of the student’s ability to participate in the College’s academic, residential, or social environment.
-When the student is available on campus, the assessment may include a meeting with a clinician from Health and Counseling Services or the Vice President for Student Affairs & Dean of Students or designee of the Vice President for Student Affairs & Dean of Students, at which time they will: (a) discuss the areas of concern with the student; (b) give the student an opportunity to respond to those concerns; and (c) explain the College’s involuntary medical leave policy to the student.
+• Prior to placing a student on involuntary medical leave, the Senior Vice President for Justice, Equity, and Antiracism, Senior Director for Student Success and Engagment, and the Senior Director for Health & Counseling Services will make an assessment of the student’s ability to participate in the College’s academic, residential, or social environment.
+When the student is available on campus, the assessment may include a meeting with a clinician from Health and Counseling Services or the Senior Vice President for Justice, Equity, and Antiracism or designee, at which time they will: (a) discuss the areas of concern with the student; (b) give the student an opportunity to respond to those concerns; and (c) explain the College’s involuntary medical leave policy to the student.
 Further assessment may include consultation with persons knowledgeable about the College’s obligations regarding students with disabilities and with appropriate health or other professionals.
 The total assessment will take into consideration the following: (a) the nature, duration, and severity of the risk of harm; (b) the likelihood that the harm will occur; and (c) whether reasonable modifications of policies, practices, or procedures would sufficiently mitigate the risk.

 • If the assessment results in a decision to place the student on involuntary medical leave, the assessor will inform the student of that decision in writing.
 The student may request reconsideration of the decision by submitting a written request (including the grounds for reconsideration and requested resolution) to the dean of students within ten (10) business days of receiving notice of the decision.
 The student will also need to sign a form giving the dean permission to speak with any medical professionals involved in the case.
 The student also may utilize the Section 504 complaint procedure referred to in the accessibility resources and services section of this handbook.